Umimachi Diary offers time to reflect after Mad Max fury at Cannes

 Hayek said eating the sea monster heart - which she said Garrone had insisted be realistic enough to fool a doctor watching the film - had been excruciating.

 “Disgusting!
 No, we have to talk about this; our director here wanted the heart to be inside, identical to the real heart.
-It’s not just from the outside that was perfect, he needed inside all the exact parts; God forbid I took a bite and a doctor would recognize there’s an artery missing!”
+It’s not just from the outside that was perfect, he needed inside all the exact parts; God forbid I took a bite and a doctor would recognise there’s an artery missing!”
+(Additional reporting by Mike Roddy; Editing by Hugh Lawson)